BobTheZombie/LPM.Org/README.md

-  helper that fetches Arch Linux PKGBUILDs, converts them to `.lpmbuild` scripts (including dependencies), stages them under `packages/<name>` and writes the result to an archive at `OUTPUT`. `TARGET` entries can be package names such as `extra/zstd` or paths/URLs to repository `index.json` files.
+  helper that fetches Arch Linux PKGBUILDs, converts them to `.lpmbuild` scripts (including dependencies), stages them under `packages/<name>` and writes the result to an archive at `OUTPUT`. `TARGET` entries can be package names such as `extra/zstd`, `repo:core` to pull every package from a repository, or paths/URLs to repository `index.json` files.
 - `lpm genindex REPO_DIR [--base-url URL] [--arch ARCH]` – generate an `index.json` for a directory of packages.
 - `lpm installpkg FILE... [--root PATH] [--dry-run] [--verify] [--force]`